AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search index/Aggregation.md

 ## Distinct count

-The aggregation method used to return the number of distinct values for a column.
+The aggregation method used to return the number of distinct values for a field.
 This method is similar to the SQL COUNT\(distinct\) function.

 **Note:** The number of distinct values is an approximate number.